-Tobi Farrar: 15 Purple Head Coach Email Tobi: email@example.com Tobi was born and raised in Arlington, Texas.
+Tobi Farrar: 15 Purple Head Coach Email Tobi: firstname.lastname@example.org Tobi was born and raised in Arlington, Texas.
 She was very involved in sports at a young age.
 She played volleyball at Arlington High School from 2005-2009.
 She was on the top team at TAV her 15s-18s years.
 She earned various All District, All State and All Tournament team awards in high school and club volleyball.
 Her 16s year at TAV her team finished 2nd at Junior Open Nationals.
 She received a full scholarship to play volleyball at the University of Virginia.
 She graduated from UVA with a B.S. in Education in Speech Pathology and Audiology in 2013.
 She has been a Speech Language Pathologist Assistant for the past 3 years in Arlington, Texas.
 Tobi is very excited about coaching at Ft Worth Fire and the upcoming season.
-This will be her third year coaching club, but her first year at Ft Worth Fire.
+This will be her third year coaching club, and her 2nd year with Ft Worth Fire.
 She previously coached 15s for two years at TAV.
 She is also Impact certified.

 Coach Ari has played volleyball since the age of 10 in home town, Belo Horizonte-MG, in Brazil.
 In Brazil, volleyball options was through clubs and with my club team they were State Champions for three years in the role.
 Ari started pursuing professional teams in her country after graduating from high school.
 She played semi-professionally for two years when she was recruited to play at Northwestern State University of Louisiana, a division I school in USA.
 With no English the school sent me to play her first two years of college at NEO, in Miami-OK, where she earned All-American Title her Freshman year.
 She graduated at NEO as a sophomore and transferred to NSU in 2006.
 At NSU she lead the team in blocks, hits and serve aces.
 Ari graduated in 2009 and moved to Fort Worth.
 Right away she got plugged in with KSA volleyball Club and coached for 4 years as a 15's-16's head coach, she was also JV/Varsity coach at Calvary Christian Academy.
 Coach Ari is IMPACT certified.